 - How Stuff Works

 - Mayo Clinic

-* The information on this page regarding exercise is based primarily on the personal first-hand experience of Gregory Paul Johnson.
+The information on this page regarding exercise is based primarily on the personal first-hand experience of Greg Johnson.
 Always check with a physician before making significant changes to your exercise routine.

 - 25 Mar 2023 at 6:30 PM — This page had some minor updates made since it was originally published in Feb 2008.
 The post date had been updated to reflect a revision in Feb 2023, but that puts this post out of sequence for the 2023 content listing, so the post is being given a date of 22 Dec 2022 at 12:22 PM as an arbitrary placement in last year’s content.
 It’s not listed on the What’s New page since it isn’t sufficiently new content.

 - 17 Feb 2023 at 11:07 AM — Document layout and design updated to the Block Design standards of WordPress.
 Post date revised to reflect the latest revision date rather than the original post date.
 Topic tags assigned to post.
 Added Pixels featured image relevant to page topic.